resignedScientist/WebRTCKit/README.md

 ## Custom Audio Device

 You can also customize your audio source.
+Custom audio devices allow you to provide audio from different sources.
+Maybe you want to edit the audio before sending it or you want direct access to the audio buffers to use it e.g. for speech recognition while calling.

-This works with a custom audio device conforming to `RTCAudioDevice`.
+You can create your custom audio device by conforming to `RTCAudioDevice`.

-You pass it when initializing the Framework:
+You pass it when initializing the framework:

 ```swift
 WebRTCKit.initialize(